Moe-mh/python-socket-chat/README.md

-Email me for any suggestions and updates .
+Email me for any suggestions and updates.

-I apreciate your help .

 moe.moradhaseli@gmail.com